tacozMacleo/xmlClasses/README.md

 TODO:
 ===================================================================
- * [ ] Merge the class warpper and inheritance together.
+ * [ ] Merge the class wrapper and inheritance together.
  * [ ] Fix ALL type hints...
+ * [ ] Add support for decoder and encoder.
+ * [ ] Make a design plan & decision for XML classes.